URL (https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/Physician-Associate-Program)

 - Applicants from all academic disciplines are welcome to apply, provided they complete the required prerequisites.

-- Advanced Placement (AP)/CLEP credits can be counted for prerequisites if the credit has been accepted by the applicant’s institution and is listed on an official transcript.
-Further documentation may be required to verify that AP credit granted in science courses meets the program’s admission standards.
+- Advanced Placement (AP) and College Level Examination Program (CLEP) credits can be counted for prerequisites if the credit has been accepted by the applicant's institution and is listed on an official transcript.
+Further documentation may be required to verify that AP credit granted in science courses meets the program's admission standards.

 - The Physician Associate Program does not offer or accept advanced standing credit for any course offered within the program.
-Students are required to complete all courses during their academic career in the program.
+Students are required to complete all courses in the program during their academic career.

-- An overall cumulative GPA of 3.0 on a 4.0 scale and all prerequisite coursework with a minimum GPA of 3.0.
-Scoring will be assigned on a weighted scale, with science GPA weighing the most.
+- An overall cumulative GPA of a minimum of 3.0 on a 4.0 scale and all prerequisite coursework with a minimum GPA of 3.0.
+Scoring will be assigned on a weighted scale, with the science GPA carrying the most weight.
 Applicants are selected for interviews based on their academic performance.
+Preference will be given to applicants with higher GPAs.

 - Patient care experience is preferred to ensure that applicants recognize the physical and psychological demands of the PA profession and appreciate the challenges and rewards of being a health care professional.

-- While there is no minimum requirement, it is highly recommended that applicants have health-related experience, patient care experience, shadowing hours, and volunteer hours.
+- While there is no minimum requirement, consideration is given to applicants with health-related experience, patient care experience, shadowing hours, and volunteer hours.

 - CASPA experience-type definitions are located on this website.

-- Three letters of recommendation - One letter is highly recommended to be from a Physician Associate (PA), Medical Doctor (MD), or Doctor of Osteopathic Medicine (DO).
+- Three letters of recommendation - One letter is preferred to be from one of these specific Health Care Providers: Physician Associate (PA), Medical Doctor (MD), or Doctor of Osteopathic Medicine (DO).

 - A personal statement expressing interest in becoming a Physician Associate must be submitted in the CASPA application.